CATEGORIES:

 Unlike tornadoes, hurricanes can be tracked well before they strike land.
 Their movements are more predictable.
 Whereas tornadoes may strike with little to no warning, meteorologists often identify hurricanes days before they make landfall.
 Tornadoes may rampage through an area quickly—destroying homes in as little as four seconds—while hurricanes may linger for days.

-Because meteorologists track hurricanes and warn members of the public in advance of their arrival on land, evacuation from the soon-to-be-affected area is a real option for most people.
-But there are those who are not able to evacuate, for a variety of reasons.
+Because meteorologists track hurricanes and warn the public in advance of their arrival on land, evacuation from the soon-to-be-affected area is a real option for most people.
+However, some people are not able to evacuate for various reasons.

 Community Storm Shelters and Hurricanes

-If you can’t evacuate to escape the projected path of a hurricane, then a dedicated storm shelter is the safest place for you to be.
-At Survive-A-Storm, we design, build, and install our storm shelters to withstand the strongest winds any hurricane or tornado can bring.
+If you can’t evacuate to escape the projected path of a hurricane, then a dedicated community storm shelter is the safest place for you to be.
+The American Red Cross keeps an updated list of such community shelters.
+You can also look up your state's emergency management agency on the FEMA website.

-You should take refuge in a community shelter if a hurricane is headed your way.
-Do this just as you would if your county were placed under a Tornado Warning.
+You should take refuge in a community shelter if a hurricane is approaching.
+Do this just as you would if your county were placed under a tornado warning.

 Hurricane Preparedness Kits and Extra Precautions